polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/datetimepicker/README.md

 * [sys42.widgets.datetimepicker.get-value] - Retrieves its current value.
 * [sys42.widgets.datetimepicker.set-value] - Sets its current value.

-To understand the options above, please refer to the documentation for the [Bootstrap DateTimePicker](https://eonasdan.github.io/bootstrap-datetimepicker/Options/) since the DateTimcPicker actually is just a wrapper around this JavaScript component.
+To understand the options above, please refer to the documentation for the [Bootstrap DateTimePicker](https://eonasdan.github.io/bootstrap-datetimepicker/Options/), since the DateTimePicker is actually just a wrapper around this JavaScript component.